-The WordPress platform provides built-in internal linking features, such as menus, permalinks, image links, tags, categories, and archives pages, search results pages, link widgets, sidebar widgets (e.g. Latest Posts), entries RSS feeds, an internal link tool, read more tags, etc. Additional link functionality can also be added to WordPress using a range of plugins.
+A website or blog built with WordPress comes with built-in content linking functions, such as menus, permalinks, image links, archives, tags, and categories pages, search results pages, link widgets, sidebar widgets (e.g. Recent Posts), comments RSS feeds, a default linking tool, read more tags, etc. Additional link functionality can also be added to WordPress using a range of plugins.
 In short, WordPress is perfect for creating extensive content linking.

-Internal links are simply hyperlinks added to your content to other pages and posts on your website or blog.
+Internal content links are simply links added to your content pointing to other content on pages and posts on your website.

 “An internal link is a type of hyperlink on a webpage to another page or resource, such as an image or document, on the same website or domain.
 Hyperlinks are considered either “external” or “internal” depending on their target or destination.
 Generally, a link to a page outside the same domain or website is considered external, whereas one that points at another section of the same webpage or to another page of the same website or domain is considered internal.” (source: Wikipedia)

 (Wikipedia’s pages provide great examples of internal linking)